 Sigmundur Brestisson, chieftain in the Faroe Islands was born (dead 1005)

-Gamle Eiriksson, Sigurd Sleva and Harald Greycloak, three of the sons of Eric Bloodaxe attacked Haakon the good, they lost the battle, but in the final Battle of Fitjar in Hordaland, king Haakon the good was killed.
+Gamle Eiriksson, Sigurd Sleva and Harald Greycloak, 3 of the sons of Eric Bloodaxe attacked Haakon the good, they lost the battle, but in the final Battle of Fitjar in Hordaland, king Haakon the good was killed.
 Norway was now under Danish control, and Harald Greycloak II of Norway installed on the Norwegian throne.

 The memories of the cruel and atrocious rule under Eric Bloodaxe was not forgotten and the Norwegians did not want one of Eric Bloodaxe`s sons to rule their kingdom.
 With fire and sword Harald Greycloak and his brother toured the country to enforce their power and crush rebels.